Abandoned checkouts, recovered by AI voice agents.

 • Support for assortment planning and lifecycle pricing decisions

-• Workflows that tie planning process steps to execution systems
+• Workflows that tie planning process steps to order execution systems

 • Subscription-based pricing is shaped around modules and scale